ppetrovtv/pine_script_docs/source/essential/Arrays.rst

 While series variables can be viewed as a horizontal set of values stretching back in time, Pine's one-dimensional arrays can be viewed as vertical structures residing on each bar.
 As an array's set of elements is not a series, Pine's usual mathematical functions are not allowed on them.
-Special-purpose functions must be used to operate on all of array's values.
+Special-purpose functions must be used to operate on all of an array's values.

 ``array.avg()``
 ``array.min()``